george24601/notes/devOps/unix/access.md

 why everyone can write file and create dir to /tmp, but can only write and delete their own file or dir

+for dir, r reads ls, w makes create/delete files under the dir, x means can cd into dir